caos/flux-secret/README.md

 ## the goal

-simple:

- - An Kubernetes application shall get its secrets automatically.
+ * An Kubernetes application shall get its secrets automatically.
 The secrets shall not be in cleartext ANYwhere.
- - The interaction of secrets shall be as simple as possible for the Administrator AND for the application.
+ * The interaction of secrets shall be as simple as possible for the Administrator AND for the application.
- - Secrets do have one or multiple owners that share responsibilities
+ * Secrets do have one or multiple owners that share responsibilities

 ## the solution